Battle of Flers–Courcelette: Analysis

-In 2003, Sheffield wrote that the verdict of Wilfrid Miles, the official historian, was accurate, the Germans "...had been dealt a severe blow" but the attack "fell far short of the desired achievement".
+In 2003, Gary Sheffield wrote that the verdict of Wilfrid Miles, the official historian, was accurate, the Germans "...had been dealt a severe blow" but the attack "fell far short of the desired achievement".
 The British advanced 2500 yd and at Flers got forward 3500 yd.
 The German defence had almost collapsed and the British captured 4500 yd of the third position, taking about double the amount of ground taken on 1 July for about half the casualties.
 The Germans recovered quickly and the Fourth Army was not able to exploit the success due to exhaustion and disorganisation; on the right flank the French took little ground.
 The battle was a moderately successful set-piece attack by 1916 standards and the British had reached a good position to attack the rest of the German third position.
 Sheffield wrote that the plan had been too ambitious and mistakes were made in the use of artillery and tanks; given the inexperience of the BEF, a better result would have been surprising.

-Prior and Wilson wrote in 2005, that part of the German second position had been captured and the part leading north to Le Sars had been outflanked.
+Prior and Wilson wrote in 2005 that part of the German second position had been captured and the part leading north to Le Sars had been outflanked.
 It appeared that German resistance in the centre was crumbling but the 41st Division had suffered many losses, its units were much intermingled and in the confusion, a brigade fell back from Flers.
 Reserve battalions arrived in time to prevent its re-occupation by the Germans but could not advance further.
 The tanks that had made it onto the battlefield had broken down or been knocked out and German troops were able to conduct several counter-attacks from Gueudecourt.
 Soon after 4:30 p.m. orders arrived to consolidate.
 The failure of the attack on the right flank by the XIV Corps divisions, where only the Guards Division reached the first objective, made it impossible for the cavalry to operate and the divisions on the left flank were making a subsidiary attack.
-The 41st Division and the New Zealand Division had managed swift advances, with the support of some of the tanks that made it onto the battlefield and captured Flers, behind a creeping barrage that showed that tank lanes had been unnecessary.
+The 41st Division and the New Zealand Division had managed swift advances with the support of some of the tanks that got to the battlefield and captured Flers behind a creeping barrage that showed that tank lanes had been unnecessary.